 National Showcaves Centre for Wales The National Showcaves Centre for Wales

 Wales Ape & Monkey Sanctuary Wales Ape & Monkey Sanctuary

 Ynys Dawela Nature Reserve

 Talarbongam is an impressive, detached property within a 4 acre small holding in the village of Brynaman.
 With an acre of land for guests to enjoy and a footpath leading through the grounds directly on to the majestic Black Mountains and National Park.
-The property has oil fired central heating and has a lounge, kitchen, dining room and shower/utility room on the ground floor and two double bedrooms and one twin bedroom and bathroom on the first floor.
-Within a short distance from Talarbongan are a number of pubs and take-aways, a cinema, outdoor swimming pool and the Black Mountain Centre with its tourist information and heritage displays.
+Within a short distance from Talarbongan are a number of pubs and take-aways, a cinema and the Black Mountain Centre with its tourist information and heritage displays.